Differentially Private Joint Independence Test: Uniform Power and Minimax Optimality

-We next delve into the minimum separation of the dpdHSIC test in the $L_2$ metric.
-This result is built on the work in \cite{Albert2022AdaptiveTO} and \cite{Kim2023DPP}, and more efforts are devoted on the biased term caused by the V-statistic based on the $2d$th-order kernel.
-Following their line, we restrict our attention to a smooth class of density functions defined over a Sobolev ball.
-Formally speaking, for a smoothness parameter $s>0$ and a radius $R>0$, the Sobolev ball $\mcS^s_d(R)$ is defined as
+We next study the minimum separation of the dpdHSIC test in the $L_2$ metric.
+This result follows the framework of \cite{Albert2022AdaptiveTO}, with additional care devoted to the bias induced by replacing the associated U-statistic with the V-statistic based on the $(2d)$th-order kernel.
+We restrict attention to a smooth class of alternatives described by Sobolev balls.
+For a smoothness parameter $s>0$ and radius $R>0$, define